Calderdale Industrial Museum

 - Historic Sites & Trails

-Down in the basement, the oil engine ‘Sadie’ provides motive power for part of an extensive collection of locally-manufactured machine tools, including lathes, drills and planers.
+Down in the basement, the oil engine ‘Sadie’ provides power for part of an extensive collection of locally-manufactured machine tools, including lathes, drills and planers.
 You can take in the experience of nineteenth century Mytholm Coal Mine, learn about stone extraction and the exploitation of clay in the fireclay industries.

 The Power Gallery on the ground floor illustrates the story of power generation, from the water wheel to the internal combustion engine, by way of steam and electricity.
 The availability of power, initially from the numerous well-fed streams throughout Calderdale, was key to the growth of local industry.